flowground/rest-api-component/README.md

 The `Call Count` value by default is 1.
 If you want to use another value, please set the `Call Count` field.
 Notice: See [Known Limitations](#known-limitations) about `Delay` value.
 7. ``Call Count`` - the field should be used only in pair with `Delay`, default to 1.
+8. ``Request timeout`` - Timeout period in milliseconds (1-1140000) while component waiting for server response, also can be configured with REQUEST_TIMEOUT environment variable if configuration field is not provided.
+Defaults to 100000 (100 sec).
+Notice: Specified for component REQUEST_TIMEOUT enviroment variable would be overwritten by specified value of Request timeout, default value would be also overwritten

 ## Authorisation methods